forTEXT/EvENT_Dataset/README.md

 Additionally, the annotated texts are provided in the Plain_Texts folder.
 The text pointers in the annotations refer to these texts.

+## Versions

+* 1.2: Fix issue with spans caused by [gitma bug](https://github.com/forTEXT/gitma/pull/8), some annotations would have a start index larger than the end index.